-CENTRAL UNION HIGH SCHOOL is one of four schools in the Central Union High School District, with traditions dating back to 1908.
-CENTRAL UNION HIGH SCHOOL has 1880 students and is served by a dedicated staff.
-CUHS is currently undergoing construction for a new STEM building, to be located by the Quad area.
+CENTRAL UNION HIGH SCHOOL is one of five schools in the Central Union High School District, with traditions dating back to 1908.
+CENTRAL UNION HIGH SCHOOL is in the city of El Centro located in the Imperial Valley.
+The population of El Centro is 44,158.
+It is positioned in the southeast corner of California and is bordered twenty miles from Baja California, Mexico.
+Central Union High has 2019 students and is served by a dedicated staff that is Spartan Strong.
+CUHS recently completed construction for a new STEM building, (science, technology, engineering and math) which is located by the Quad area.
+This two story building includes 15 general classrooms and specialized STEM lab facilities for physics, robotics and computer labs.

-CENTRAL UNION HIGH SCHOOL faces continuous challenges in maintaining a safe school.
-This section of the Comprehensive School Safety Plan will describe programs in place at our school as well as proactive strategies and programs of our school site council for continued improvement in providing a safe, orderly, school environment conducive to learning.
+CENTRAL UNION HIGH SCHOOL continues to face challenges in maintaining a safer school due to the shift of resources.
+This section of the Comprehensive School Safety Plan will describe programs in place / existence at our school.
+Proactive strategies and programs of our school site council, with continued improvement in providing a safe, orderly, school environment conducive to learning will be discussed within this plan of action.

-School Reporting / School Resource Officer
+School Reporting